orzklv/resume/resume.typ

 - Built a documentation site that actually got read, breaking the ancient RTFM curse

 #work(
-  title: "Code Conjurer Intern",
+  title: "Intern Developer & Staff",
-  location: "Silicon Suburb, CA",
+  location: "Tashkent, Uzbekistan",
-  company: "Bits & Bytes Consulting",
+  company: "INHA University in Tashkent",
-  dates: dates-helper(start-date: "Jun 2022", end-date: "Aug 2022"),
+  dates: dates-helper(start-date: "Dec 2014", end-date: "May 2016"),
 )
-- Developed a cross-platform mobile app that turned every user into a potential paparazzi
+- Conducted researches on assembly optimizations with professors at the university.
-- Led a security overhaul, heroically saving the company from the menace of "password123"
+- Built variety categories of projects using C/C++ to support growing infrastructures.

 == Projects